 Use prayer as a means to build a strong foundation to your faith, so you can stand strong when the storms come.

-When we have a rock solid base, although we will struggle and be shaken during the storm, we will not be destroyed.
+When we have a rock solid base, although we will struggle and be shaken during the storm, we will not be shattered.

-When the sun shines in your life, meditate on his Word, remind yourself of his promises, thank him for his goodness, or just rest and enjoy spending time with a good God.
+When the sun shines in your life, meditate on God’s Word, remind yourself of his promises, thank him for his goodness, or just rest and enjoy spending time with God.

 Spend time with your heavenly Father even if you have no specific need to do so.

 Finally, we must repent when we have neglected our relationship with God.
 Forgiveness is always available.
 A fresh start is always possible.

 When times are good, pray routinely, deeply and repentantly.
 Most of all, let your problems and your praises keep you on your knees.